Accord-Project/bsdd/README1.md

 However, the other values in the table above cannot be justified:

 -   DOMAIN: there is a specific entity `Domain`, so `Classification` should not have such type
--   REFERENCE_DOCUMENT: `Classification` has such a field, and there\'s a specific entity `ReferenceDocument`, so `Classification` should not have such type
+-   REFERENCE_DOCUMENT: `Classification` has such a field, and there's a specific entity `ReferenceDocument`, so `Classification` should not have such type

 ### PropertyValueKind of ClassificationProperty